 If our stockholders sell substantial amounts of our common stock, including shares issued upon the exercise of outstanding options or warrants, in the public market following the offering, the market price of our common stock could decline.
 These sales also might make it more difficult for us to sell equity or equity related securities in the future at a time and price that we deem appropriate.

-Upon completion of the offering, we will have outstanding an aggregate of shares of our common stock, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options.
+Upon completion of the offering, we will have outstanding an aggregate of 6,800,000 shares of our common stock, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options based on an assumed initial public offering price of \$5.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
 Of these shares, all of the shares sold in the offering will be freely tradable without restriction or further registration under the Securities Act, unless the shares are purchased by "affiliates" as that term is defined in Rule 144 under the Securities Act.

-Upon consummation of this offering, our existing stockholders will hold shares of common stock.
+Upon consummation of this offering, our existing stockholders will hold 4,000,000 shares of common stock.
 The shares of common stock will be "restricted securities" as defined in Rule 144 unless we register such issuances.
-60
+Pre-IPO shares are subject to a lock-up agreement and will not be distributed or transferred for a period of one year from the date of closing.